List of awards and nominations received by Justice

 Justice's debut album, †, was nominated for a Grammy Award for "Best Electronic/Dance Album" and it was also nominated for the 2007 Shortlist Prize, but lost to The Reminder by Feist.
 The duo has been successful at the MTV Europe Music Awards, winning three awards: "Best Video" for "We Are Your Friends" in 2006 and "D.A.N.C.E." in 2007, and "Best French Act" for the band, also in 2007.
-Their remix of the MGMT song "Electric Feel" won the Grammy Award for Best Remixed Recording, Non-Classical in 2009.
-Overall, Justice has received six awards from fifteen nominations.
+Their remix of the MGMT song "Electric Feel" won the Grammy Award for Best Remixed Recording, Non-Classical in 2009 and their album Woman Worldwide won the Grammy Award for Best Electronic/Dance Album in 2019.
+Overall, Justice has received fifteen awards from thirty-five nominations.

 Antville Music Video Awards

 The Antville Music Video Awards are online awards for the best music video and music video directors of the year.
 They were first awarded in 2005.
 Justice has received two awards from nine nominations.